The Crazy Way Your Workplace Could Skyrocket Your Chance of Divorce

 There are many ways that work can strain your marriage: late nights at the office, unpredictable schedules, and high-stress projects that leave you too exhausted for thoughtful date-night conversations.
 But new research suggests that a specific type of workplace could greatly increase your chance of divorce—and it’s got nothing to do with the job description.
 Learn how 5 people knew their marriage was doomed.

 A recent Danish study found that the key here is the ratio of one gender to another.
 As the ratio of opposite-sex coworkers rose, so did the risk of divorce.
 The team found that men who worked almost exclusively with women were about 15 percent more likely to get divorced than men who worked primarily with other men.
 Women who worked more often with men were 10 percent more likely to get divorced.
 The effect was even more dramatic among highly educated men compared with their less educated peers.
 No matter what the opposite-sex ratio was, divorce rates were highest in settings with younger workers, such as hotels and restaurants, and lowest in workplaces with older workers, such as farming and libraries.
-Read these pieces of marriage advice from people who’ve gotten divorced.

 The study analyzed data from all of the country’s opposite-sex couples who were married between 1981 and 2002, as well as data about their jobs.
 Researchers say that Denmark was the ideal laboratory for this experiment because of its positive attitude toward divorce and its variety of gender ratios among job sectors.